olekingKinga/Royalpaw-Safaris/README.md

 Main Index page, About us page.

 ## Current active working page
 I am working on contact us page.
-I need to complete this page before I move to the next.
+Work and complete these pages b4 moving to program pages.

 ## Last Pages
 Last page which are equally less effective on main landing page SEO should be program / Itenerary pages.